 This document's mission and goals support a 3-year plan for Independent Living.
-Each goal with its associated objectives outlines which entity will complete each step within the objective, the timeline for completion, and the measurable indicators of successful completion.
+Each goal with its associated objectives outlines which entity will complete step within the objective, the timeline for completion, and measurable indicators of successful completion.
 The table format allows those using this document as a guide to visualize vertically the steps to completion and the entities completing each part.

 This document also describes the vast size and diversity within the State of Montana.
 Montana is comprised of eight Native American reservations.

 Approximately 8% of the population of Montana is Native Americans.
 Thus, outreach and partnerships with the Native American tribes and Indian Health is critical in meeting the Independent Living needs of this population.
-Additionally, creative solutions to distance and remoteness continues to challenge the Independent Living Centers across the state.
-Satellite offices, mobile offices, and ZOOM meetings are integral in supporting Montanans with disabilities across the 4th largest state in the nation.
+Additionally, creative solutions to distance and remoteness also continue to challenge the Independent Living Centers across the state.
+Satellite offices, mobile offices, and ZOOM meetings are integral in supporting Montanans with disabilities across the state.

-Crucial to this document are the funding sources and the process of awarding these funds to the four CILs within the state.
+Also crucial to this document are the funding sources and the process of awarding these funds to the four CILs within the state.
 Annually, Part C funds, Part B funds, and the General Funds amounts are totaled and equalized.
-In Montana each of the four CILs are being funded at the same amount.
+In Montana each of the four CILs receiving being funded at the same amount.
 With the diversity, distance, and differences within each region of the state, each CIL strives to best serve those with disabilities within the Big Sky region.

-Section 1: Mission, Goals, Objectives, and Activities
+Section 1: Goals, Objectives, and Activities

-1.1 - MISSION
+1.1 Mission:

-Mission of the Independent Living Network and the SPIL
+Mission of the Independent Living Network and the SPIL.